Infrastructure capital for communities

-Alinda Capital Partners is the world’s largest independently-owned infrastructure investment firm.
-We are wholly owned by our eight Partners and have over $7.8 billion in equity commitments to infrastructure investments.
+Alinda Capital Partners is one of the world’s largest infrastructure investment firms.
+We are wholly owned by our seven Partners and have $7.8 billion in equity commitments to infrastructure investments.

-Alinda has invested in infrastructure businesses that operate in 31 states in the United States as well as in Canada, the United Kingdom, Germany, Austria, the Netherlands and Luxembourg.
+Alinda has invested in infrastructure businesses that operate in 33 states in the United States as well as in Canada, the United Kingdom, Germany, the Netherlands, Austria, Belgium and Luxembourg.
 These businesses serve 100 million customers annually in more than 400 cities globally, and employ more than 15,000 people.

 Alinda’s investors are predominantly pension funds for public sector and private sector workers.
 These institutions seek steady investments over the long term, matching their pension liabilities.
 They include some of the largest institutional investors in the world.